Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-18-baggage.md

 Something...

 He lost himself in the tide, and for a little while, Drew Cavendish ceased to exist.
-He slumped to the floor, as every one of those afflicted---Adele, Heikichi, Evans, everyone---likewise passed out.
+He slumped to the floor, as every one of those afflicted - Adele, Heikichi, Evans, everyone - likewise passed out.

 Drew Martin and a handful of shocked security guards exchanged terrified glances, not knowing what to do or how to even begin figuring it out.